Comcast/fishymetrics/docs/plugins.md

 # plugins

 Plugins are a way to extend the capabilities of fishymetrics, by allowing the exporter to execute custom code after all the initializations are complete for a devices standard redfish metrics scrape.
-The main purpose for plugins is to collect component metrics data that is inaccessible using the prefered redfish API endpoints.
+The main purpose for plugins is to collect component metrics data that is inaccessible using the preferred redfish API endpoints.
 Below is an example of how to create a custom plugin.

 ## directory location